AngleProtocol/angle-docs/app-guides/mint-burn.md

 If you want to get rid of your agEUR, you have a few options:
 - swap them against another token on [Uniswap](https://app.uniswap.org)
-- burn agEUR against one of the available token from the [Angle App](https://app.angle.money/#/user/burn).
+- burn agEUR against one of the available tokens from the [Angle App](https://app.angle.money/#/user/burn).

 Burning agTokens is a similar process than minting.